cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   if `outputSampleRefinementCount = 1`,

     the refinement of the output MCMC chain will be done only once if needed, and no more, even though some residual autocorrelation in the output MCMC sample may still exist.
 In practice, only one refinement of the final output MCMC chain should be enough to remove the existing autocorrelations in the final output sample.
 Exceptions occur when the integrated Autocorrelation (ACT) of the output MCMC chain is comparable to or larger than the length of the chain.
-In such cases, neither the BatchMeans method nor any other method of ACT computation will be able to accurately compute the ACT.
+In such cases, neither the BatchMeans method nor any other method of ACT computation will be able to compute the ACT accurately.
 Consequently, the samples generated based on the computed ACT values will likely not be i.i.d. and will still be significantly autocorrelated.
 In such scenarios, more than one refinement of the MCMC chain will be necessary.
-Very small sample size resulting from multiple refinements of the sample could be a strong indication of the bad mixing of the MCMC chain and the lack of convergence to the target objective function.
+A tiny small sample size resulting from multiple refinements of the sample could be a strong indication of the bad mixing of the MCMC chain and the lack of convergence to the target objective function.

 +   if `outputSampleRefinementCount > 1`,